AliceO2Group/WebUi/Framework/docs/reference/frontend-api.md

 <a href="http://blog.jenkster.com/2016/06/how-elm-slays-a-ui-antipattern.html">http://blog.jenkster.com/2016/06/how-elm-slays-a-ui-antipattern.html</a></p>
 </dd>
 <dt><a href="#WebSocketClient">WebSocketClient</a> ⇐ <code><a href="#EventEmitter">EventEmitter</a></code></dt>
-<dd><p>Encapsulate WebSocket and provides the endpoint, filtering stream and authentification status.</p>
+<dd><p>Encapsulate WebSocket and provides the endpoint, filtering stream and authentification status.
+It also handles session token by adding it in the handshake request from sessionService transparently for developer.
+Authentification is done when <code>authed</code> event is emitted.</p>
 </dd>
 </dl>